saquib5005/Nutrition_Optimization/README.md

 ---

 ### 📜 License
 This project is licensed under the MIT License.
-See LICENSE for more details.
+See [Licence](LICENSE) for more details.

 ---